ioos/notebooks_demos/webpage/other_resources.md

 ### Windows

 Run the installer.
 Choose *Just Me* (not *All Users*), and choose a Install Location owned by you.
-The default `%USERPROFILE%\AppData\Local\Continuum\Miniconda3` is fine, but kind of long, so if you have created something directory like `c:\programs` that you own, you might choose `c:\programs\Miniconda3`.
+The default `%USERPROFILE%\AppData\Local\Continuum\Miniconda3` is fine, but kind of long, so if you have created some shorter directory like `c:\programs` that you own, you might choose `c:\programs\Miniconda3`.

 On the "Advanced Installation Options" screen, leave the boxes checked if you want Miniconda 3 to be your default python.
-If you are going to be switching from Python 2 to Python 3 or perhaps some other Python distribution, it's best uncheck the boxes and use the `Anaconda Command Prompt` or `Anaconda Navigator` to start Anaconda.
+If you are going to be switching from Python 2 to Python 3 or perhaps some other Python distribution, it's best uncheck the boxes and use the `Anaconda Command Prompt` or `Anaconda Navigator` (see below for instructions) to start Anaconda.

 ### Linux/OS X